dajhutchinson/LaTeX-Package/README.md

 | `\argmin` | <img src="https://latex.codecogs.com/gif.latex?\text{argmin}" />  | `$\text{argmin}$` |
 | `\argmax` | <img src="https://latex.codecogs.com/gif.latex?\text{argmax}" />  | `$\text{argmax}$` |

+`reference` prepares a reference section (on a new page) and sets the page numbering to roman numerals.

 ## Environments
 Several environments are defined.
 Each is identical in structure but have different counters are text.\
 - `definition`